megalon/nasb-moveset-editor/README.md

 This will convert the collection of graphs in the selected folder back into a BulkSerialized text file for you to use in the game.

+## Using the moveset in game

+Bobbie has made a [moveset swapper mod](https://discord.com/channels/842098987875434541/894748073471930388/899027100395257936) in the [NASB Discord.](https://discord.com/invite/nasb)

+It looks for a moveset file in `BepInEx/Movesets` that matches the character ID.

+For example, Spongebob's would be `char_apple.txt`.
+You can also use `char_apple_new.txt`

 # Controls

 | Keybind | Action |